 If you drop an ``arbitrary'' object into the data-model, DefaultObjectWrapper will fall back to BeansWrapper to wrap the it:

 Assuming this is TestObject:

 So we can merge it with this template:

 You have seen in earlier examples of this manual that we have used java.util.HashMap as root hash, and not SimpleHash or other FreeMarker specific class.
 It works because Template.process(...) automatically wraps the object you give as its data-model argument.
 It uses the object wrapper dictated by the Configuration level setting, object_wrapper (unless you explicitly specify an ObjectWrapper as its parameter).
 Thus, in simple FreeMarker application you need not know about TemplateModel-s at all.
 Note that the root need not be a java.util.Map.
 It can be anything that is wrapped so that it implements the TemplateHashModel interface.

-For TemplateModel implementations that wrap basic Java container types, as java.util.Map-s and java.util.List-s, the convention is that they use the same object wrapper to wrap their subvariables as their parent container does.
+For TemplateModel implementations that wrap basic Java container types, as java.util.Map-s and java.util.List-s, the convention is that they use the same object wrapper to wrap their subvariables as their parent container does (that's why the SimpleHash constructor has an ObjectWrapper parameter).
 Technically correctly said, they are instantiated by their parent container (so it has full control over the creation of them), and the parent container create them so they will use the same object wrapper as the parent itself.
-Thus, if BEANS_WRAPPER is used for the wrapping of the root hash, it will be used for the wrapping of the subvariables (and the subvariables of the subvariables, etc.) as well.
+Thus, if wrapper is used for the wrapping of the root hash (see it in the examples above), it will be used for the wrapping of the subvariables (and the subvariables of the subvariables, etc.) as well.
 This is exactly the same phenomenon as you have seen with theMap.anotherString earlier.